zhong0/2020_dl_final/README.md

-# The Detection for the News Topic Written by a Human or a Machine
+# The Recognition for the News Topic Written by a Human or a Machine